 In response to market demand, several insurance companies are offering annuity accounts with a guaranteed death benefit rider.
 These new riders increase the contract value each year by a guaranteed interest rate.

-These riders simply guarantee a yearly increase in the annuity death benefit.
+These riders simply guarantee a yearly increase in the annuity death benefit amount each year for a certain time period.

 The death benefit rider will not change once it has been added to the contract.
 The annual roll-up will not increase or decrease for the ten year period.
 The cost (if there is one) stays the same as well.
 After the ten year term, the annuity owner can decide to re-up once the new rates are established.